matthelliwell2/J2Blocks/README.md

 **A Java library for easy generation of Minecraft worlds**

+The fork differs from the master branch is the following ways:
+1. Bug fix so the correct chunk coordinates are saved
+2. Convenience function to set a column of blocks on a single method call.
+3. The ability to handle large numbers of regions by using an LRU cache backed by saving the regions to disk.
+4. Project has been Mavenised.

 J2Blocks aims to provide a simple library for custom map generation.
 In order to use this library it is not necessary to deal with things like regions, chunks and block data.
 However it aims to implement all map features that Minecraft offers.
 Please keep in mind that this is still beta.

 [→ J2Blocks Documentation](http://docs.morbz.de/j2blocks/)